RidwanSharkar/Erebus/README.md

 ## 🎮 How to Play

 ### Quick Start
-1. **Choose Your Weapons**: Select primary and secondary weapons from 5 classes
+1. **Choose 2 Weapons**: Select a primary and secondary weapons from 5 classes.
+Each weapon starts off with their 'Q' ability by default.
-2. **Level Up**: Gain experience by dealing damage and eliminating enemies/players
+3. **Level Up**: Gain experience by eliminating enemy players and their summoned units.
-3. **Unlock Abilities**: Spend skill points on powerful abilities (Q, E, R, F keys)
+4. **Unlock Abilities**: Spend skill points on new abilities (E, R, F keys)
-4. **Master Combat**: Switch weapons mid-fight and combine abilities for devastating combos
+5. **Master Combat**: Switch weapons mid-fight and combine abilities for devastating combos

+---

 ## ⚔️ Weapon Classes & Abilities